 Elan’s Insomnia is certainly not a model you’ll fall asleep on.
 The ski is globally efficient, especially in long turns, where its lively and precise.
 The reviewers loved its strong and relatively high-strung character.
 In terms of comfort, there’s nothing more to say: the ski cushions the terrain well and doesn’t need much physical effort.
 The stiff tail makes it quite demanding though and requires...
 Read on

 The Epic Joy by Head has obviously put the emphasis on lightness, an important factor for ladies' skis.
 The ski is incredibly light underfoot.
 Very easy in turn initiation, happy in skid turns, it’s really easy to steer until you reach medium speeds.
 At full throttle, especially on hard pack, it slows down.
 The ski loses its stability, pressure is less consistent, and it's a lot more challenging to steer....
 Read on

 Tested a bit short in this category (156cm for 165cm requested), the Sentra SL7 Ti Evo is an excellent touring ski, but unfortunately is not versatile/nimble enough to do well in this Top-of-the-Range Female category.
 It's amazingly simple to use, consistent in skid turns, and rotation is a piece of cake.
-On the other hand, it’s a lot more challenging when we step up the pace: it loses stability and pressure when you increase the speed, and doesn’t particularly enjoy carving.
-Recommended for good riders looking for facility and...
+On the other hand, it’s a lot more challenging when we step up the pace: it loses stability and pressure...
 Read on